memflow/memflowup/README.md

   memflowup config registry xyz.registry.io # overwrite default registry

 - store current memflowup version in config file to see what migration steps need to be run

+## Troubleshooting:

+mac in case cc failed in proc-macro2 xcode-select --install